Ranzam-ktsk/Renova/README.md

 - Provides **more detailed and advanced settings** than Simple Mode
 - Intended mainly for **personal file organization**
 - Use at your own risk

+## Environment

+- Windows 11 25H2
+- Tested only on the environment listed above
+  Other operating systems or versions have not been verified